Scotland in the Early Middle Ages: Warfare

 At the most basic level, a king's power rested on the existence of his bodyguard or war-band.
 In the British language, this was called the teulu, as in teulu Dewr (the "War-band of Deira").
-In Latin the word is either comitatus or tutores, or even familia; tutores is the most common word in this period, and derives for the Latin verb tueor, meaning "defend, preserve from danger".
+In Latin the word is either comitatus or tutores, or even familia; tutores is the most common word in this period, and derives from the Latin verb tueor, meaning "defend, preserve from danger".
 The war-band functioned as an extension of the ruler's legal person, and was the core of the larger armies that were mobilised from time to time for campaigns of significant size.
 In peacetime, the war-band's activity was centred on the "Great Hall".
 Here, in both Germanic and Celtic cultures, the feasting, drinking and other forms of male bonding that kept up the war-band's integrity would take place.
-In the epic poem Beowulf, the war-band was said to sleep in the Great Hall after the lord had retired to his adjacent bedchamber.
+In the epic poem Beowulf, the war-band was said to sleep in the Great Hall after the lord had retired to his adjacent bed chamber.
 It is not likely that any war-band in the period exceeded 120–150 men, as no hall structure having a capacity larger than this has been found by archaeologists in northern Britain.
 Pictish stones, like that at Aberlemno in Angus, show mounted and foot warriors with swords, spears, bows, helmets and shields.
 The large number of hill forts in Scotland may have made open battle less important than in Anglo-Saxon England and the relatively high proportion of kings who are recorded as dying in fires or drowning suggest that sieges were a more important part of warfare in Northern Britain.

 Sea power may also have been important.
 Irish annals record an attack by the Picts on Orkney in 682, which must have necessitated a large naval force: they also lost 150 ships in a disaster in 729.
 Ships were also vital in the amphibious warfare in the Highlands and Islands and from the seventh century the Senchus fer n-Alban indicates that Dál Riata had a ship-muster system that obliged groups of households to produce a total of 177 ships and 2,478 men.
 The same source mentions the first recorded naval battle around the British Isles in 719 and eight naval expeditions between 568 and 733.
 The only vessels to survive from this period are dugout canoes, but images from the period suggest that there may have been skin boats (similar to the Irish currach) and larger oared vessels.
-The Viking raids and invasions of the British Isles were based on superior seapower.
+The Viking raids and invasions of the British Isles were based on superior sea power.
 The key to their success was a graceful, long, narrow, light, wooden boat with a shallow draft hull designed for speed.
 This shallow draft allowed navigation in waters only 3 ft deep and permitted beach landings, while its light weight enabled it to be carried over portages.
 Longships were also double-ended, the symmetrical bow and stern allowing the ship to reverse direction quickly without having to turn around.